Yashobhoomi: Roadways

+Yashobhoomi Dwarka Sec-25 Metro station (Gate no. 1).

 IICC can be reached by road at present through the Sector 22 Road from Dwarka.
 By March 2024, it could be reached directly from farther places, like from Indira Gandhi International Airport and Narela at the periphery of Delhi through Urban Extension Road-II (UER-II), ending as terminating point just north-east of the complex, next to Dwarka Sector 21 metro station, and from Gurugram through the Dwarka Expressway or the Delhi–Gurgaon Expressway (part of Golden Quadrilateral), before accessing UER-II, both passing towards east of the complex.